Trustworthiness of Stochastic Gradient Descent in Distributed Learning: Introduction

 DL is the method used to accelerate the training of deep learning models by distributing training tasks to multiple computing nodes \cite{mcdonald2009efficient}.
-However, as data scales continue to grow, the complexity of model gradients increases accordingly, for example, consider the training of deep learning on ImageNet \cite{deng2009imagenet}, which contains over 14 million labeled images and topics with approximately 22,000 categories, leading to constraints on communication efficiency \cite{beznosikov2023biased}.
+However, as data scales continue to grow, the complexity of model gradients increases accordingly, for example, consider deep learning training on ImageNet \cite{deng2009imagenet}, which contains more than 14 million labeled images and topics with approximately 22,000 categories, which leads to constraints on communication efficiency \cite{beznosikov2023biased}.

-Gradient compression aimed at reducing communication overhead during gradient transmission between multiple nodes which enhances system computational efficiency \cite{wang2018atomo, lin2017deep, 2019powersgd}, thus this has emerged as an effective optimization technique in distributed learning, especially when training complex models to process large-scale data.
-Among various gradient compression techniques, PowerSGD \cite{2019powersgd} and Top-K SGD \cite{alistarh2018convergence} have emerged as prominent solutions for their ability to substantially reduce communication costs while preserving scalability and model accuracy in large-scale distributed learning.
-These two algorithms are particularly suitable for our study as they represent fundamental approaches to gradient compression: PowerSGD uses low-rank approximation, while TopKSGD leverages sparsification through threshold quantization.
+Gradient compression aims to reduce communication overhead during gradient transmission between multiple nodes, which improves the computational efficiency of the system \cite{wang2018atomo, lin2017deep, 2019powersgd}, thus this has emerged as an effective optimization technique in distributed learning, especially when training complex models to process large-scale data.
+Among various gradient compression techniques, PowerSGD \cite{2019powersgd} and Top-K SGD \cite{alistarh2018convergence} have emerged as prominent solutions due to their ability to substantially reduce communication costs while preserving scalability and model accuracy in distributed large-scale learning.
+These two algorithms are particularly suitable for our study as they represent fundamental approaches to gradient compression: PowerSGD uses a low-rank approximation, while Top-K SGD implements gradient sparsification by retaining only the top K elements (by absolute value) of the gradient.
 Both techniques are widely recognized for their practical effectiveness, especially when combined, to varying extents, with advanced features such as error feedback, warm start, all-reduce, making them ideal candidates of compressed SGD for assessing privacy risks in distributed deep learning systems.
-Although distributed deep learning systems share model gradients instead of raw data, they are still vulnerable to indirect privacy attacks\cite{zhu2019deep}.
-One notable attack is GradInv, where an adversary attempts to reconstruct original training data or extract sensitive information from the shared gradients during training.
-GradInv has been demonstrated as an effective method for exposing private data, making it a significant privacy concern\cite{zhu2019deep, yin2021see}.
-Given this context, gradient reconstruction attacks are considered a powerful technique for evaluating the robustness of distributed algorithms.
-Another relevant attack is MIA \cite{shokri2017membership, song2021systematic, yeom2018privacy}, where an attacker infers whether a specific data point was part of the model’s original training.